 Consult Metro’s website for more information about the Metro system.

-Waves will vary in size according to how many participants are in each age group.
+Waves will vary in size according to how many participants choose a self seeded estimated swim time.
 With a time trial start, you will be getting into the water with approximately 8-10 other racers from your wave.

 There will be spare caps available at the swim start.
 Find a volunteer for assistance.

-- Is the swim course the same as last year?
+Is the swim course the same as previous years?
 How far apart are the buoys?

 The swim course is the same as in years past and will consist of a time trial start, with a feet first entry.
 The Nation’s Triathlon is famous for its amazing swim course markers.
-The buoys are spaced every 100 meters, and are large and easy to spot from the water.
-You will know exactly how far you’ve swum and how far you have to go.
+The white buoys are spaced every 100 meters, and are large and easy to spot from the water.
+You will know exactly how far you’ve swum and how far you have to go based on the orange markings on each buoy.
 It is the best marked swim course in all of triathlon.

 The lifeguards are stationed all along the shoreline, and on-water support is stationed throughout the course, including a self-rescue dock.
 All racers are encouraged to use any of the forms of on-water support should they need to take a break.
 The support will not move a racer forward in the water, therefore this type of use will not result in any penalties or disqualifications.

-Each year, we strive to maximize the race experience for competitors by creating a safe, flat course that optimizes access to some of Washington, DC’s most historic memorials and landmarks.
+We are going to be riding the same course in 2017 that we did in 2015 & 2016.
+This course featured two downtown loops before an out and back over the 14th Street Bridge, which we feel maximizes the race experience for competitors by creating a safe, flat course that optimizes access to some of Washington, DC’s most historic memorials and landmarks.
 We do this in partnership with both local and federal agencies and are mindful of creating a footprint for the race that will lessen the impact of road closures on local residents.
-We are pleased to unveil our new double loop bike course for 2013 which we feel achieves all those objectives.

 The double loop will ensure the safety of our competitors by utilizing flat and wide roadways which can accommodate the size of the field, while also maximizing access to Washington, DC’s scenic landmarks.
 In addition to consulting with federal and local agencies that oversee the roads and parks in the District and Northern Virginia, we were also pleased to work closely with the DC Tri Club on creating a course that will provide a stunning and exciting triathlon experience for all our competitors.